anishajain22/Sentiment_Analysis/README.md

 # Sentiment Analysis

 Sentiment analysis using transformers.
-Experiment performance with and without pre-training.
+Experimented performance with and without pre-training.